shwetank/extension-docs/tut_commands.md

  ...
 }</pre>

 Besides the commands for opening popups for browser and page actions, we can define shortcuts for our own commands too.
-For example, lets make a command called 'test'.
+For example, lets make a command called `test`.
 We'll define it in the manifest like so:

 <pre class="prettyprint">{
 ...